-Is Basic Instinct a True Story?
+Basic Instinct: Is the Movie Based on a True Story?

 ‘Basic Instinct’ is a perfect blend of neo-noir and erotica, something that was unprecedented at the time of its release.
-Starring Michael Douglas, Sharon Stone, and Jeanne Tripplehorn, the film revolves around a troubled detective Nick Curran (Douglas), who begins a fiery affair with novelist Catherine Tramell (Stone), who is one of the main suspects in the murder case he is pursuing.
-Although Paul Verhoeven’s directorial venture received modest reviews from the critics after its release, it was a massive commercial success, earning over $352.9 million at the box office against its $49 million budget.
+Starring Michael Douglas, Sharon Stone, and Jeanne Tripplehorn, the film revolves around a troubled detective, Nick Curran (Douglas), who begins a fiery affair with novelist Catherine Tramell (Stone), who is one of the main suspects in the murder case he is pursuing.
+Although Paul Verhoeven’s directorial venture received modest reviews from critics after its release, it was a massive commercial success, earning over $352.9 million at the box office against its $49 million budget.

 It is now regarded as one of the most influential films of all time because of the changes it brought to how sex is portrayed in mainstream Hollywood projects.
-If the film’s morally ambiguous characters and sinfully dark plot set against the sunny and vibrant San Francisco backdrop have made you wonder whether the film is based on real events, you’re at the right place.
+If the film’s morally ambiguous characters and sinfully dark plot set against the sunny and vibrant San Francisco backdrop have made you wonder whether the film is based on actual events, you’re at the right place.

 No, ‘Basic Instinct’ is not based on a true story.
 The screenplay was originally written by Joe Eszterhas (‘Big Shots’ and ‘Hearts of Fire’) in 13 days.
 In the years leading up to the film, Eszterhas garnered considerable recognition for writing similar scripts, including films like ‘Blue Thunder,’ ‘Jagged Edge,’ and ‘Betrayed.’
 ‘Basic Instinct’ seems to be the culmination of all his previous works.
 The script drew some attention after it was finished, and that led to a bidding war.
 Ultimately, Eszterhas reportedly sold it to Carolco Pictures for $3 million.